Initiatives Towards a Decarbonized Society

 ※Figures from FY2019 to FY2021 have been updated following a change in calculation method in line with a third-party verification.
 Adjusted emission factors have been used since FY2019.

-※The Japan Management Association GHG Certification Center (JMACC) has provided third-party verification of the values for Sanwa Shutter Corporation’s CO2 emissions for FY2021 to FY2022.
+※The Japan Management Association GHG Certification Center (JMACC) has provided third-party verification of the values for Sanwa Shutter Corporation’s CO2 emissions from FY2021.

 Electric fan heater installed in drying furnace